 14. The Politics of Representation and the Interface of Sycorax and the Snake Woman: A Study of Olive Senior’s Arrival of the Snake-Woman

-Ashutosh Bhardwaj is an independent writer, journalist and literary critic.
-He has worked with the leading daily The Indian Express and has been a Fellow at the Indian Institute of Advanced Study, Shimla.
+Ashutosh Bhardwaj is an independent writer, journalist, and literary critic.
+He has worked with the leading daily The Indian Express and has been a Fellow at the Indian Institute of Advanced Study, Shimla (2017–2019).
 Besides, he has received several awards and fellowships for his work as a journalist and critic.

-He has three books to his credit: a short story collection (Jo Frame Men Na The, 2010), a book of essays on literature (Pitra Vadh, 2019) and a novelistic account of the Maoist insurgency in Bastar (The Death Script, 2020).
+He has three books to his credit: a short story collection (Jo Frame Men Na The, 2010), a book of essays on literature (Pitra-Vadh, 2019), and a novelistic account of the Maoist insurgency in Bastar (The Death Script, 2020), which was shortlisted for Tata Lit Fest and awarded the Non-Fiction Book of the Year 2020 at Bangalore Lit Fest.
 He has also published numerous articles and reviews and has presented academic papers in several national and international seminars.

-She has co-edited Dalit Literatures in India (Routledge 2016; 2nd edition 2018) with Joshil K. Abraham, and Dalit Text: Aesthetics and Politics Reimagined, with K. Satyanarayana and Nicole Thiara (Routledge 2019).
+She has co-edited Dalit Literatures in India, with Joshil K. Abraham (Routledge 2016; 2nd edition 2018), and Dalit Text: Aesthetics and Politics Reimagined, with K. Satyanarayana and Nicole Thiara (Routledge 2019).
+Her monograph Entre Atlantique et océan indien - les voix de la Caraïbe anglophone is forthcoming with Classiques Garnier (Paris, 2021).

 “How exciting and unusual to come across a multi-disciplinary approach to the understanding of Indentureship, and the Kala Pani crossings in particular, giving space to historical and literary analyses as well as to musicology and the study of Cinema.
 What is especially superb is the involvement of Indian scholars from India, given that Indentureship and its legacies are hardly remembered in academia there.
 The highly ambitious and praiseworthy attempt of this book is to give Kala Pani Studies significance, thus enabling a rich relationship with Middle Passage/Atlantic Studies.”